-Sam Fiers Goes Topless In Selfie And Shocks Fans With Diamond Ring On Wedding Finger
+Sam Faiers Goes Topless In Selfie And Shocks Fans With Diamond Ring On Wedding Finger

 A photo posted by Samantha Faiers (@samanthafaiers1) on

 Speaking of love, it seems that Sam is quite smitten with Paul and she wants the whole world to know about it.
-The now popular selfie in which she was seen wearing a golden ring also features the initials ‘PK’ written on the back cover of her phone.
+The now popular selfie in which she was seen wearing a golden ring also features the initials “PK” written on the back cover of her phone.
 They are also the initials of her son, Paul-Tony Knightley who is now 13-months-old.
 This means that Sam has her boys in mind wherever she goes with her phone.
 She admitted that she was the first to say the three magic words when they started dating.

 “I said it first when I was drunk, but you can’t really justify it as legit.
 When he eventually said I love you I went a bit silly.
 It was really nice to hear it,” Fiers revealed during a shoot for OK!
 Magazine.